Cubs fans go crazy after World Series win

 World Series 2016: Cubs vs. Indians

 Cleveland starting pitcher Corey Kluber throws a pitch.
-Kluber set a World Series record with eight strikeouts in the first three innings in game 1.
+Kluber set a World Series record with eight strikeouts in the first three innings in Game 1.

 World Series 2016: Cubs vs. Indians